Marktawa/blog-strapi-doc/ARTICLE.md

 yarn dev
 ```

-Visit `http://localhost:3000` in your browser and you should see the home page of your blog.
+Visit `http://localhost:3000` in your browser and you should your blog’s home page..

 ![Blog Home Page](https://i.imgur.com/yKIMWiC.png)

 Great!
 The home page is working and is displaying a grid of all posts as expected.

-## Step 9: Create Category Page
+## Create Category Page

 The next step is to create a page for each category.